On fusion procedure for the two-parameter quantum algebra in type A: Introduction

 \section{Introduction}

-Schur-Weyl duality is a classical method to construct irreducible modules of simple Lie groups out of the fundamental representations \cite{W}.
-The quantum version for the quantum enveloping algebra $U_q(\mathfrak{sl}_n)$ and the Hecke algebra $H_q({\mathfrak S}_m)$ has been one of the pioneering examples \cite{Jb2} in the fervent development of quantum groups.
+Schur-Weyl duality is one of the main methods to construct irreducible modules of the classical simple Lie groups out of the fundamental representations \cite{W}.
+The quantum version for the quantum enveloping algebra $U_q(\mathfrak{sl}_n)$ and the Hecke algebra $H_q({\mathfrak S}_m)$ has played an important role in the fervent development of quantum groups.
+They provide one of the first examples \cite{Jb2} to show the similarity between the classical and quantum theories.

-Two-parameter general linear and special linear quantum groups \cite{T, DPW, DD} are certain generalization of the one-parameter Drinfeld-Jimbo quantum groups \cite{D, Jb1}.
+Two-parameter general and special linear quantum groups \cite{T, DPW, DD} are further generalization of the corresponding one-parameter Drinfeld-Jimbo quantum groups \cite{D, Jb1}.
 The two-parameter quantum groups also had their origin in the quantum inverse scattering method \cite{R} as well as other approaches \cite{J, Do}.
-Their systematic study was initiated in \cite{BW1} in the study of down-up algebras.
-In particular the Schur-Weyl duality \cite{BW3} was also generalized to the two-parameter case.
-As in the classical situation, arbitrary irreducible modules can be constructed using the $(r,s)$-symmetric tensor $S^2_{r,s}(V)$ and the R-matrix $R=R_{VV}$ for two-parameter quantum group $U_{r,s}(\mathfrak{sl}_n)$.
+In particular, the Schur-Weyl duality was also generalized to the two-parameter case \cite{BW3}.
+As in the classical situation, let $V$ be the natural $n-$ dimensional module of $U_{r,s}(\mathfrak{sl}_n)$, then arbitrary irreducible modules can be constructed using the $(r,s)$-symmetric tensor $S^2_{r,s}(V)$ and the R-matrix $R=R_{VV}$ for two-parameter quantum group $U_{r,s}(\mathfrak{sl}_n)$.
 Alternatively any finite dimensional irreducible $U_{r,s}(\mathfrak{sl}_n)$-module can be built from the tensor product $V^{\otimes m}$ using the symmetry of the Hecke algebra $H_q({\mathfrak S}_m)$, where $q=\sqrt{s/r}$.

-In this work we would like to give an alternative description of all irreducible representations ($rs^{-1}$ is not a root of unity) using the newly developed fusion procedure \cite{IMO} in the quantum inverse scattering method \cite{C}.
+In this work we give an alternative description of all irreducible representations ($rs^{-1}$ is not a root of unity) using the developments \cite{IMO} of the fusion procedure \cite{C} in the quantum inverse scattering method.
 It seems that the two-parameter case can be treated quite similarly using the fusion procedure, thus one can more or less apply the known results from the one-parameter case to get corresponding formulas.
-Since there is an abstract argument available to construct the irreducible modules for the two-parameter case, we nevertheless give a detailed description of all irreducible $U_{r, s}(\mathfrak{sl}_n)$-modules using the fusion procedure to supplement the existing theory, and we will adapt the one-parameter case into the two parameter situation and try to be self-contained as much as we can for the sake of completeness.
+As there is an abstract argument available to construct the irreducible modules in the two-parameter case, we nevertheless give a detailed description of all irreducible $U_{r, s}(\mathfrak{sl}_n)$-modules using the fusion procedure to supplement the existing theory.